 A submission from Dr Andrew Carr from the Strategic and Defence Studies Centre at ANU says, “bipartisanship as it currently operates in Australia is not only failing to meet its expectations but actively impeding Australia’s national security.
 As such it would be an error to adopt a formal bipartisan structure for defence policy.
 Instead, it is more politics and contestation of defence policy via our elected representatives which Australia needs to deal with these uncertain times.”

-the current pathetic number of submissions (16 only) are on this page:
+the current submissions (17 only) are on this page: